kernelci/kernelci-api/README.md

 ### Add the user in Mongo DB

-The command below will run in the Mongo DB container via docker-compose.
+The command below will run in the Mongo DB container via `docker-compose`.
 Make sure to escape special characters in the password hash generated in the previous step.
 In particular, `$` characters need to be escaped with `\$`:

 ```
-$ docker-compose \
-  -f docker/docker-compose.yaml exec db \
-  /bin/mongo kernelci --eval \
+$ docker-compose exec db /bin/mongo kernelci --eval \
   "db.user.insert({username: 'bob', hashed_password: '\$2b\$12\$VtfVij6zz20F/Qr0Ri18O.11.0LJMMXyJxAJAHQbKU0jC96eo2fr.', active: true})"
 MongoDB shell version v5.0.3
 connecting to: mongodb://127.0.0.1:27017/kernelci?compressors=disabled&gssapiServiceName=mongodb